Google IP address ranges for outbound SMTP

-When you are configuring email handling for your domain, for example, seeking to prevent Google messages from being marked as spam, you may need to know the IP addresses of the Google Apps mail servers.
+When you set up email for your domain (for example, SPF records), you might need the IP addresses of the G Suite mail servers.

-Google maintains a global infrastructure, which grows dynamically to accommodate increasing demand.
-As a result, Google Apps mail servers use a large range of IP addresses, and the addresses often change.
-The most effective means of finding the current range of Google IP addresses is to query Google's SPF record.
+Google maintains a global infrastructure that grows dynamically to accommodate demand.
+As a result, G Suite mail servers use a large range of IP addresses, and the addresses often change.
+You can find the current range of Google IP addresses by checking Google's SPF record.

-To create an SPF record for your domain, you can simply have the record refer to the Google SPF record for the current list of IP addresses:
+To create an SPF record for your domain, you can simply have the record refer to the Google SPF record.
+Your domain automatically inherits changes to the Google IP addresses.

 v=spf1 include:_spf.google.com ~all

-When you need the literal IP addresses for Google Apps mail servers, start by using one of the common DNS lookup commands (
+For the literal IP addresses of G Suite mail servers, use DNS lookup commands (

-host) to retrieve the SPF records for the domain _spf.google.com, like so:
+host) to retrieve the SPF records for the domain _spf.google.com: